HackMGM/hackmgm-notes/meetings/20170720_general_meeting.md

 - By the end of the year with the data collected should be able to start doing some good work
 - AFCEA, socials, the more people, collaboration, and networking the easier it will be find out needs and solutions
-- action: Send out stretegic document for peer review
+- action: Send out strategic document for peer review
 - Boyd: There will be plans to lobby the county and a need for us to come out in masses, will need help there
   - Data that we could write code against first efforts [dicussions on Boyd's initiative with the MTA efforts]
     - first success story